rnfor-pro/terraform-aws-apache-example/README.md

 Terraform Modules To Provision an EC2 that is running Apache.

-Not intended for production use, just showcasing how to create a custom module on terraform registry.
+Not intended for production use, just showcasing how to create a custom module on terraform registry...

 ```hcl
 terraform {